brandonRivera03/C--/README.md

 #05/02/2016
 I ended up fixing the problem, ignore the text I made earlier.
 I added some redundant methods and how they are used can be seen in the slides.

+#05/03/2016
+I tried creating a Tic-Tac-Toe game for our demo.
+But as of right now it keeps reporting an error "head of empty list" specifically when I try to change the value of 'userTurn (which switches the user turn and computers turn appropriately).
+Also I did a crude fix on testing the equality for boolean and symbol values by simply using the == operand as oppose to isEqualTo function (since it only takes Ints and Doubles right now thanks to the anyval binding made within it - not Booleans or other data types).

 ------------------------------------------------
 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"